-Your Part D late enrollment penalty is due in our office before the end of the previous month.
-If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the end of the previous month.
-If we have not received your penalty payment by the last day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty payment, if owed, within 90 days.
+Your Part D late enrollment penalty is due in our office by the last day of the previous month.
+If we have not received your penalty payment by the last day of the month, we will send you a notice telling you that your plan membership may end if we do not receive your Part D late enrollment penalty within 90 days.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Customer Service to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your Part D late enrollment penalty on time, please contact Customer Service to see if we can direct you to programs that will help with your costs.

-If we end your membership because you did not pay your Part D late enrollment penalty, if owed, you will have health coverage under Original Medicare.
-In addition, you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
+If we end your membership because you did not pay your Part D late enrollment penalty if owe, you will have health coverage under Original Medicare.
+In addition you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
 (If you go without "creditable" drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)